awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-vpc.md

 You can create a VPC with two private subnets for your WorkSpaces and a NAT gateway in a public subnet\.
 Alternatively, you can create a VPC with two public subnets for your WorkSpaces and associate an Elastic IP address with each WorkSpace\.

+**VPC Requirements**
+Your VPC's subnets must reside in different Availability Zones in the Region where you're launching WorkSpaces\.
+Availability Zones are distinct locations that are engineered to be isolated from failures in other Availability Zones\.
+By launching instances in separate Availability Zones, you can protect your applications from the failure of a single location\.
+Each subnet must reside entirely within one Availability Zone and cannot span zones\.

+**Note**
+Amazon WorkSpaces is available in a subset of the Availability Zones in each supported Region\.
+To determine which Availability Zones you can use for the subnets of the VPC that you're using for WorkSpaces, see [Availability Zones for Amazon WorkSpaces](azs-workspaces.md)\.

 **Topics**
 + [Configure a VPC with Private Subnets and a NAT Gateway](#configure-vpc-nat-gateway)
 + [Configure a VPC with Public Subnets](#configure-vpc-public-subnets)